 One of the benefits of being an independent consultant is that I’m now my own CFO, COO, CEO, UFO… and I don´t have to ask anyone about competence development budgets.
 On the other hand, since it’s money out of my own pocket, it can be tempting to postpone or skip learning.

 To keep sharp, and because I really enjoy learning, my strategy is to invest roughly 10 % of revenue in competence development.
-Even though this number is considerable higher than the budget I had at my disposal as an employee, it’s still a zero-sum game and I therefore have to be smart about how I spend it.
+Even though this number is considerably higher than the budget I had at my disposal as an employee, it’s still a zero-sum game and I, therefore, have to be smart about how I spend it.

 I have always read a lot of books and blogs on Agile and leadership.
 I have also written a great deal on and off during the years as a way of structuring my thoughts.
 Some of it might make it onto this blog at some point, but most of it is probably best left unpublished.
 Along with webcasts, online collaboration etc. these are financial relative low-cost learning opportunities.

-At the other end of the cost scale are conferences and courses.
+At the other end of the scale are conferences and courses.
 Both activities can be extremely fun, energizing and inspiring, but in contrast to many of the activities listed above, conferences and courses can rarely be done after hours.
-They therefore take time away from client engagements and to make matters worse, they are often associated with a considerable financial cost covering participation fee, travel, accommodations, etc.
+They, therefore, take time away from client engagements and to make matters worse, they are often associated with a considerable financial cost covering participation fee, travel, accommodations, etc.

 Often there is not much you can do to reduce the cost of courses, but when it comes to conferences there are a few opportunities to reduce cost.
 Maybe the most obvious and secure one is to register early and thereby get a discount on the registration fee.
 Another option that demands a little more work is to try to get on the speaker list, which is often associated with a considerable discount or even a free entry.